Chart Color Schemes

 Bossley Park - Abbotsbury features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 85.9% of all households, including 49.8% couples with children, 20.7% couples without children, and 13.7% single parent families.
-Non-family households account for the remaining 14.1%, with lone person households at 13.0% and group households comprising 1.1%.
-The median household size is 3.3 people, larger than the Greater Sydney average of 3.2.
+Family households constitute 85.9% of all households, composed of 49.8% couples with children, 20.7% couples without children, and 13.7% single parent families.
+Non-family households account for the remaining 14.1%, with lone person households at 13.0% and group households comprising 1.1% of the total.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.2.

 Frequently Asked Questions - Households